Perm Krai

-The krai was formed on December 1, 2005 as a result of the 2004 referendum on the merger of Perm Oblast and Komi-Permyak Autonomous Okrug.
+The krai was formed on 1 December 2005 as a result of the 2004 referendum on the merger of Perm Oblast and Komi-Permyak Autonomous Okrug.
 Komi-Permyak Okrug retained its autonomous status within Perm Krai during the transitional period of 2006–2008.
 It also retained a budget separate from that of the krai, keeping all federal transfers.
 Starting in 2009, Komi-Permyak Okrug's budget became subject to the budgeting law of Perm Krai.
-The transitional period was implemented in part because Komi-Permyak Okrug relies heavily on federal subsidies, and an abrupt cut would have been detrimental to its economy.
+The transitional period was implemented in part because Komi-Permyak Okrug relied heavily on federal subsidies, and an abrupt cut would have been detrimental to its economy.

+The final period of the Paleozoic era, the Permian, is named after the Perm region.

 Geography

-Perm Krai is located in the east of the East European Plain and the western slope of the Middle Ural Mountains.
+Perm Krai is located to the east of the East European Plain and the western slope of the Middle Ural Mountains.
 99.8% of its area is in Europe, 0.2% in Asia.
+The maximum length from north to south is 645 km, from west to east — almost 420 km.
+The borders of the region are winding and have a length of more than 2.2 thousand km.